Elijah Campbell: New York Jets

 Campbell signed with the New York Jets' practice squad on November 3, 2020.
 He was elevated to the active roster on December 5 for the team's Week 13 game against the Las Vegas Raiders, and reverted to the practice squad after the game.
 He was promoted to the active roster on December 8.
 Campbell was waived on August 31, 2021.

 Miami Dolphins

 Campbell was claimed off waivers by the Miami Dolphins on September 1, 2021.
 He was placed on injured reserve on November 27.

 On March 8, 2022, Campbell re-signed with the Dolphins.
 He played in 16 games with one start at safety, mainly appearing on special teams.
 On March 7, 2023, the Dolphins tendered Campbell.
 He played in 15 games with one start at safety, again appearing mostly on special teams.

 On March 8, 2024, Campbell was re-signed for his fourth season with the Dolphins.
+He played in all 17 games for Miami, including one start, posting 11 combined tackles and one forced fumble.

 On May 12, 2025, Campbell re-signed with the Dolphins.
+In 10 appearances for Miami, he recorded five combined tackles.
+On December 20, Campbell was placed on season-ending injured reserve due to an ankle injury.

+New York Giants

+On March 20, 2026, Campbell signed with the New York Giants.